baselime/node-opentelemetry/aws_lambda.md

 # Tracing AWS Lambda Functions

-Manually Instrument your AWS Lambda Functions `withOpenTelemetry`.
+Manually Instrument your AWS Lambda Functions using `withOpenTelemetry` wrapper.

 If you want to instrument your lambda function with no code changes please read the docs [here](https://baselime.io/docs/sending-data/platforms/aws/aws-lambda/traces/node.js/).